Azure/llmops-project-template/README.md

 | **AI Search**           | Implement Vector Search for the RAG retrieval step.                 |
 | **App Service**         | Host and manage your app.                                           |
 | **App Service Plan**    | Provide the resources that your App Service app needs to run.       |

+> **Note:** The **Premium V3 SKU** is required for the Azure App Service Plan to ensure the necessary performance and scalability for the application.

 The following deployments will be created in the Azure OpenAI Service: